Towards the Detection of Diffusion Model Deepfakes: Detection Analysis

-In this work, we evaluate three state-of-the-art detection methods by Wang et al.~\cite{wangCNNgeneratedImagesAre2020}, Gragnaniello et al.~\cite{gragnanielloAreGANGenerated2021}, and Mandelli et al.~\cite{mandelliDetectingGANgeneratedImages2022}.
-A description of these detectors is provided in Supplement~\ref{app:detectors}.
-All three claim to perform well on unseen data, but it is unclear whether this holds for \ac{DM}-generated images as well.
-The performance of the analyzed classifiers is estimated in terms of the widely used \ac{AUROC}.
-As pointed out by Cozzolino et al.~\cite{cozzolinoUniversalGANImage2021}, however, the \ac{AUROC} is overly optimistic as it captures merely the potential of a classifier, but the optimal threshold is usually unknown.
-Thus, we adopt the use of the \ac{Pd@FAR} as an additional metric, which is given as the true positive rate at a fixed false positive rate.
+\paragraph{Performance Metrics} The performance of the analyzed classifiers is estimated in terms of the widely used \acf{AUROC}.
+However, the \ac{AUROC} is overly optimistic as it captures merely the potential of a classifier, but the optimal threshold is usually unknown \cite{cozzolinoUniversalGANImage2021}.
+Thus, we adopt the use of the \ac{Pd@FAR} as an additional metric, which is given as the true positive rate at a fixed false alarm rate.
 Intuitively, this corresponds to picking the y-coordinate of the ROC curve given an x-coordinate.
 This metric is a valid choice for realistic scenarios such as large-scale content filtering on social media, where only a small amount of false positives is tolerable.
-We consider FARs of 5\% and 1\%.
+We consider a fixed false alarm rate of \SI{1}{\percent}.